Is There a Scaling Law in the Inviscid Coalescence of Unequal-size Droplets?: Results and Discussion

+Last, the viscous effect is briefly discussed.
+Based on our previous theory \cite{Xia:19b}, the viscous regime for equal-size droplet coalescence occurs for $R/(Oh D_S) < 1$.
+In the present work, as $Oh$ varies from $10^{-3}$ to $10^{-2}$, the viscous regime corresponds to $R/D_S$ being smaller than $10^{-3}$-$10^{-2}$, for which the evolution process is beyond the resolution of this experiment.
+Since this range is orders-of-magnitude smaller than 0.3 (the critical radius showing apparent scaling break), it can be speculated that the viscous regime of non-equal-size droplet coalescence does not display notable difference from the equal-size situation.
+However, if $Oh$ increases to be $O(10^{-1})$ or higher, the viscous term in the energy balance equation (Eq.~\ref{eq:m7}) might not be ignored so that the viscous scaling could also change.

-In summary, this Letter reports the breaking of the $1/2$ power-law scaling for the liquid bridge evolution during the coalescence of unequal-size droplets.
-By accounting for the asymmetric motion of the liquid bridge interface, we attain a new solution for the bridge evolution in the inviscid regime based on balancing the changes in surface and kinetic energies.
-The derived model shows distinct scaling-free feature and well resolves the droplet coalescence of non-unity size ratios.
+To summarize, this study experimentally and theoretically examines the scaling law for the liquid bridge evolution during the coalescence of unequal-size droplets.
+By accounting for the asymmetric motion of the liquid bridge interface, we attain the first theoretical solution for the inviscid bridge evolution based on balancing the changes in surface and kinetic energies.
+The model well captures the droplet coalescence dynamics of various size ratios by resolving the fundamental length and time scales.
+Although the solution is mathematically scaling-free, the emergence of scaling-breaking behaviors in reality depends on the liquid bridge being greatly asymmetric, which is satisfied only at sufficiently late coalescence time for large size-ratio cases.